Once a project has loaded, under the project pane you will find the dictionary for the loaded project. In Infotools Harmoni this is the Project Tree.

 Fix to bottom | When applying "fix to bottom," this icon will appear in the dictionary tree to indicate the item's fixed position. |

-Reset tree option under the search or the design menu allows to easily collapse the project tree (collapse all).
+The reset tree option under the search or the design menu allows you to collapse all items in the project leaving only the headings displayed.

 Where to from here?